Kucha: Po-Yen

+Kumarajiva

+Kumarajiva (344–413) is one of the most well-known monks from Kucha.
+His contributions to Buddhist scholarship largely come from his work as a translator of Kuchean Buddhist texts into Chinese.
+Kumarajiva was not the first nor the only person to have translated ancient texts, but his translations were significant because his work made hundreds of Buddhist texts available to Chinese readers.
+The Silk Road was in use during Kumarajiva's lifetime he utilized this path for the flow of ideas and religion into other regions, especially China.
+Kumarajiva learned from traveling Buddhist scholars and educators of other religions from an early age, setting the foundation for his later scholarship.
+Kucha was an oasis town where many immigrants and travelers passed through while traveling along the Silk Road, and since the town was a Buddhist center it left imprints of its culture on those who visited.
+Kumarajiva was 20 years old when he officially became a monk, adding to his credibility as a Buddhist teacher and scholar.
+Kucha was a town where many cultures and religions coexisted amongst each other, and this being where Kumarajiva grew up, influenced him as he traveled across the Silk Road.

+Kumarajiva learned Buddhism and taught it to those he could translate and communicate with, which shifted from Hinayana to Mahayana Buddhism in his lifetime.
+His position in Kuchean history aided Buddhist practices and beliefs reach to different areas of China, even different variants of Buddhism.
+Kumarajiva was a profound educator of Mahayana Buddhism, and it was this practice which he would preach to those he encountered whilst traveling or translating.
+Practices and beliefs of Mahayana Buddhism in Kucha are evident in records of Kumarajiva's teachings as well as the Kizil Cave complexes in the area.

 Tocharian languages

 The language of Kucha, as evidenced by surviving manuscripts and inscriptions, was Kuśiññe (Kushine) also known as Tocharian B or West Tocharian, an Indo-European language.
-Later, under the Uighur domination, the Kingdom of Kucha gradually became Turkic speaking.
+Later, under the Uighur domination, the Kingdom of Kucha gradually became Turkic-speaking.
 Kuśiññe was completely forgotten until the early 20th century, when inscriptions and documents in two related (but mutually unintelligible) languages were discovered at various sites in the Tarim Basin.
 Conversely, Tocharian A, or Ārśi was native to the region of Turpan (known later as Turfan) and Agni (Qarašähär; Karashar), although the Kuśiññe language also seems to have been spoken there.

-While written in a Central Asian Brahmi script used typically for Indo-Iranian languages, the Tocharian languages (as they became known by modern scholars) belong to the centum group of Indo-European languages, which are otherwise native to southern and western Europe.
+While written in a Central Asian Brahmi script used typically for Indo-Iranian languages, the Tocharian languages (as they became known by modern scholars) belong to the centum group of Indo-European languages, which are otherwise native to Southern and Western Europe.
 The precise dating of known Tocharian texts is contested, but they were written around the 6th to 8th centuries CE (although Tocharian speakers must have arrived in the region much earlier).
 Both languages became extinct before circa 1000 CE.
 Scholars are still trying to piece together a fuller picture of these languages, their origins, history and connections, etc.